 Everyone in the guild is encouraged to participate with quilt entries, volunteer on the quilt show committee, assist with set-up or take-down, sell admissions tickets, white glove assistance with exhibited quilts or in many other ways needed at the show.
 Guild members also participate with the Country Store, where the guild offers a variety of donated fabric, notions, books and member guild consignment items for sale.

 Guests to the quilt show get to participate by choosing their favorite quilt in each of the Viewer’s Choice categories.
 The winners announced Sunday morning from Saturday’s votes and ribbons will be displayed all day Sunday for each category.
 Another highlight on the second day of the show is the raffle selection of the winner of that year’s Opportunity Quilt.
 To participate and display a quilt in the show, you must be a guild member.

-She is a talented and fun quilter and will be at the show both days.
-She will give a presentation in the Classroom at 1:00 PM on both Saturday and Sunday.
+She is a talented and fun quilter and was at the show both days.
+She gave a presentation in the Classroom at 1:00 PM on both Saturday and Sunday.